 Students focus on helping survivors of domestic violence in a wide range of legal placements including probation offices, judge’s chambers and community organizations providing legal services.

 Students can choose from a wide variety of legal placements for credit in the fall, spring or summer in government agencies, legal services organizations, private law firms, corporate offices and more.

-Students can work in private law firms or public interest law offices in over 15 countries worldwide.
-Placements are available in the summer for credit.
+Students can work in private law firms or public interest organizations in over 40 countries worldwide through the Summer Global Internship Program and the ICLLP Fellowship Program.
+Placements are available in the summer for academic credit.

 In this specialized program, students work for credit with judges, prosecutors or other legal services organizations on child welfare matters.
 Available in the fall and spring.